 Hey you! 😊 Thanks so much for being here!

-Hello everybody, welcome to the Science of Travel Podcast – the podcast that combines all things Earth, landscapes and travel destinations with Earth Science!
+Hello everybody, welcome to the Science of Travel Blog – the blog that combines all things Earth, landscapes and travel destinations with Earth Science!

 Thank you so much for being here!
-The podcast episode that you're about to listen to is the audio version of the free online course about Hawai'i which is available on the online course platform EarthyUniversity.
+The blog article that you're about to read is taken out of the free online course about Hawai'i which is available on the online course platform EarthyUniversity.
 It is called the MĀLAMA (care for) Hawai'i Pre-Travel Course and the perfect introduction to the Hawaiian culture, history and language which equips you with the basic knowledge you need to start to form a strong connection to the Hawaiian people, so that you can travel sustainably and consciously and give back to the Hawaiian people.
 You can find more information here.

-Now without further ado, let’s dive into today’s episode: BA 5 Minute Introduction Into Hawai'i's Mythology.
+Now without further ado, let’s dive into today’s article: A 5-Minute Introduction To Hawai'i's Mythology.

 Hawaiians lead a life very close to nature and therefore feel a deep connection to it.
 Hawaiians tried to explain everything with the existence of gods & goddesses.